jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 This is the case for our File1:
 ![Per sequence quality scores of File1](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/per_sequence_quality.png)

+This warning can therefore be dealt with some tail-trimming
 ## Export a file

 You can export the current file by clicking **Export to disk** in the menu.
 You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.